julianosena/interviews/hostfully/README.md

 It also validates if the total amount of guests is supported by rooms.

 I've created a status flow and process, but, you are able just to cancel the booking, not pay, refund and etc. It is just to show, we have to consider it within a real booking project
+When you cancel and re-book, the system keep the history all bookings canceled and active, using linked list datastructures, where the nodes are previousBookin property.
+After re-booking action, you will be able to see the older booking there.

-All of others rules to book are implements as mentioned in the requirements of this challenge.
+All others rules to book are implements as mentioned in the requirements of this challenge.

 ## Instructions to use